 American Foreign Policy

 Examines the decision-making and institutional processes related to the formulation and execution of American foreign policy.
 The course evaluates the role of actors and institutions both inside and outside of the government to assess their impact on the ability of the United States to contend with contemporary and future foreign policy challenges.
-Prerequisite: POL 101 or POL 202 or POL 244 or junior standing.
-Offered Occasionally.
+Prerequisite: POL 101 or POL 244 or junior standing.
+Offered Fall.